-SB-1383 short-lived climate pollutants: methane emissions: dairy and livestock: organic waste: landfills mandate a 40% reduction of methane emissions from dairy cows.
-The fastest and most effective way to reduce methane from dairies is digesters.
-Funding sources to build digesters from agencies like the CDFA favor projects that will produce transportation fuel not electricity.
+SB-1383 mandates a 40% reduction in methane emissions from dairy livestock.
+The fastest and most effective way to reduce methane from dairies is via digesters.
+Using dairy digester gas to power on-site electricity generation is disfavored by grant agencies such as the CDFA because it creates additional sources of air emissions.
+Thus the CDFA correctly favors the production of transportation fuels such as RCNG.
 The push for increased RCNG needs to coincide with ARB support for demand.

+The RCNG currently used in California is primarily sourced from out-of-state landfills, often under long term contracts.
+Calgren will be bringing California’s first dairy cluster project on oine later this year.
+Surprisingly, there is little current demand for this important product.
+To get our dairy digester gas into existing CNG refueling facilities in California we must agree to “buy out” contracts with out-of-state landfill operators.
+This situation needs immediate attention.
+One solution is to encourage the implementation of more CNG freight hauling within the Valley.
+Calgren is prepared to help incentivize that effort.

+Calgren would far rather incentivize new RCNG demand than help existing CNG refuelers buy their way out of existing contracts with out-of-state landfills.
+In many cases, operators of existing CNG refueling facilities are part of the problem, rather than part of the solution.
+Calgren has approached several existing CNG facility owners who were recently encouraged by their facility operators to sign up to multi-year contracts.
+Seemingly this was to take the facilities “off the market” prior to the ready availability of California dairy biogas.
+To make things worse, many of the facilities are owned by municipalities and school districts who utilized State funding for construction.
+Thus Calgren urges that policy makers consider ways to encourage State-funded CNG facilities to include producers of California dairy biogas on future sourcing solicitations.

 The Central Valley needs jobs.
 The California Labor Market Information Division reported the unemployment rate in Tulare at 10.1% in Tulare County in December 2017.
 This is over double the national average of 4.1% reported by the Bureau of Labor Statistics for the same period.
-Building a CNG market in the valley will add desperately need jobs.
+Building a CNG market in the Valley will add desperately need jobs.

 CNG made from dairy biogas has the biggest impact on improving GHG emissions from transportation fuels.
 Hydrogen and Electricity, even from renewable sources, are not as effective as RCNG.
 See the table below that compares the fuel carbon intensity scores.